About the VLSC

 Renewing Software Assurance

-In order to maintain your software assurance benefits expire, you can renew them up to 90 days before the expiration date.
+In order to maintain your software assurance benefits, you can renew them up to 90 days before their expiration date.
 There is no grace period after the end of the license period to renew your benefits.

 To renew your Software Assurance benefits, you'll need to directly contact a Microsoft Charity Reseller.
 Software Assurance benefits can't be renewed via TechSoup or through Microsoft's VLSC.